weibaohui/awesome-mcp-servers/README.md

 - [SecretiveShell/MCP-Bridge](https://github.com/SecretiveShell/MCP-Bridge) 🐍 – an openAI middleware proxy to use mcp in any existing openAI compatible client
 - [sparfenyuk/mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) 🐍 – An MCP stdio to SSE transport gateawy.
 - [upsonic/gpt-computer-assistant](https://github.com/Upsonic/gpt-computer-assistant) 🐍 – framework to build vertical AI agent
+- [kukapay/whereami-mcp](https://github.com/kukapay/whereami-mcp) 🐍 ☁️ -  A lightweight mcp server that tells you exactly where you are based on your current IP.
+- [kukapay/whattimeisit-mcp](https://github.com/kukapay/whattimeisit-mcp) 🐍 ☁️ - A lightweight mcp server that tells you exactly what time is it.
+- [kukapay/whoami-mcp](https://github.com/kukapay/whoami-mcp) 🐍 🏠 - A lightweight MCP server that tells you exactly who you are.

 ## Tips and Tricks